Aliases for UGT1A10 Gene

 GeneCards Summary for UGT1A10 Gene

 UGT1A10 (UDP Glucuronosyltransferase Family 1 Member A10) is a Protein Coding gene.
-Diseases associated with UGT1A10 include pericholangitis and cholelithiasis.
-Among its related pathways are Metabolism and Irinotecan Pathway, Pharmacokinetics.
+Diseases associated with UGT1A10 include Pericholangitis and Cholelithiasis.
+Among its related pathways are Glucose / Energy Metabolism and Phase II conjugation.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT2B15.

 UniProtKB/Swiss-Prot for UGT1A10 Gene